openbmc/phosphor-pid-control/configure.md

 this enabled, the PWM is calculated and set to the calculated PWM **or** the failsafe PWM, whichever is higher.

+### --offline-failsafe-pwm

+This build flag is used to set the fans to failsafe percent when offline.
+The controller is offline when it's rebuilding the configuration or when it's about to shutdown.

 ## JSON Configuration

 Default config file path `/usr/share/swampd/config.json` can be overridden by